rust-lang/book/second-edition/nostarch/chapter16.md

 Recall that `Rc<T>` did not prevent every possible problem: we also talked about the possibility of creating reference cycles where two `Rc<T>` values refer to each other, which would cause a memory leak.
-We have a similar problem with `Mutex<T>` that Rust also doesn't prevent: deadlocks.
+We have a similar problem with `Mutex<T>` that Rust also doesn’t prevent: deadlocks.
 A *deadlock* is a situation in which an operation needs to lock two resources, and two threads have each acquired one of the locks and will now wait for each other forever.
-If you're interested in this topic, try creating a Rust program that has a deadlock, then research deadlock mitigation strategies that apply to the use of mutexes in any language and try implementing them in Rust.
+If you’re interested in this topic, try creating a Rust program that has a deadlock, then research deadlock mitigation strategies that apply to the use of mutexes in any language and try implementing them in Rust.
 The standard library API documentation for `Mutex<T>` and `MutexGuard` will have useful information.

-Rust's type system and ownership has made sure that our threads have exclusive access to the shared value when they're updating it, so the threads won't overwrite each other's answers in unpredictable ways.
-It took us a while to work with the compiler to get everything right, but we've saved future time that might be spent trying to reproduce subtly incorrect scenarios that only happen when the threads run in a particular order.
+Rust’s type system and ownership has made sure that our threads have exclusive access to the shared value when they’re updating it, so the threads won’t overwrite each other’s answers in unpredictable ways.
+It took us a while to work with the compiler to get everything right, but we’ve saved future time that might be spent trying to reproduce subtly incorrect scenarios that only happen when the threads run in a particular order.

-Let's round out this chapter by talking about the `Send` and `Sync` traits and how we could use them with custom types.
+Let’s round out this chapter by talking about the `Send` and `Sync` traits and how we could use them with custom types.

 ## Extensible Concurrency with the `Sync` and `Send` Traits

-One interesting aspect of Rust's concurrency model is that the language knows *very* little about concurrency.
-Almost everything we've been talking about so far has been part of the standard library, not the language itself.
-Because we don't need the language to provide everything we need to program in a concurrent context, we're not limited to the concurrency options that the standard library or language provide: we can write our own or use ones others have written.
+One interesting aspect of Rust’s concurrency model is that the language knows *very* little about concurrency.
+Almost everything we’ve been talking about so far has been part of the standard library, not the language itself.
+Because we don’t need the language to provide everything we need to program in a concurrent context, we’re not limited to the concurrency options that the standard library or language provide: we can write our own or use ones others have written.

-We said *almost* everything wasn't in the language, so what is?
+We said *almost* everything wasn’t in the language, so what is?
 There are two traits, both in `std::marker`: `Sync` and `Send`.

 ### `Send` for Indicating Ownership May Be Transferred to Another Thread